Taphan Hin district: History

 The minor district (king amphoe) Taphan Hin was created in 1937 as a subordinate of Mueang Phichit District by putting together the sub-districts Huai Ket from Mueang District, Thap Khlo and Khlong Khun from Bang Mun Nak District, and Wang Samrong from Pho Thale District.
 It was upgraded to a full district in 1940.

+Taphan Hin is a small district that grew in importance after World War II.

 The name "Taphan Hin" means "bridge stone".
 Because the northern area of market is about 1 km (0.621 mi) away from the center of district, there is a bedrock pushes out into the river like a bridge.

+In 1962, a major fire broke out at the local market.
+As a result, although Taphan Hin is an old district with a traditional way of life, it has no century-old market like many other places.

 Administration

 The district is divided into 13 sub-districts (tambon), which are further subdivided into 97 villages (muban).
 The town (thesaban mueang) Taphan Hin covers the whole tambon Taphan Hin.
 There are a further 13 tambon administrative organizations (TAO).

 Transportation

 Taphan Hin is regarded as one of the three districts of Phichit, with a railroad running through (northern line).
 The district is served by the Taphan Hin railway station of the State Railway of Thailand (SRT).